-This now makes an object pointing to the button you created with the id specified!
+This now points to the button you created with the id typed in the properties section of the Design Tab!

 To add a listener that does something when the button is clicked, we will look at the code for the “send to pure data” button.